 These four-wheelers go too fast, try to convert corners too quickly, and go over tops at very high speeds leading to accidents.
 Maybe some people will endorse using helmets as one of the vital safety gears when riding an ATV, but it doesn’t aid much.
 Moreover, when equated to dirt bike riders tangled in accidents while wearing their helmets, ATVs are still safer in a smash than off-road motorcycles.

-Disdain the fact they feel steadier, and these four wheelers incline tossing from time to time.
+Disdain the fact they feel steadier, and these four-wheelers incline to toss from time to time.
 This is credited to their center of enormity, which is too high, exposing these patios to regular rollovers.

 From the conversation above, it is obvious that dirt bikes are safer than all-terrain vehicles.
 This is true given that statistics point out that ATVs are more likely to cause serious grievances or even death than dirt bikes.
 Some of the reasons ascribed to this disturbing trend comprise the weight of the ATVs versus that of dirt bikes, the speed, constancy, elasticity, safety gear, and the suggested age for riders.